maharajbrahma/bodo-nmt-attention/README.md

 ```shell
 gedit output.brx
 ```
-*Terminal editor like nano does not render Bodo characters properly its better to view it in gedit*
+*Terminal editor like nano does not render Bodo characters properly its better to view it in gedit or leafpad*

 - Calculate BLEU score
 ```shell